apostrero/cursor-kotlin-sso/docs/development/implementation-guide.md

 ## Overview

-This document provides a comprehensive guide for implementing a microservices-based Technology Portfolio Management System with SSO authentication using Ping Federated Identity Provider and SAML, following hexagonal architecture principles.
+This document provides a comprehensive guide for implementing a microservices-based Technology Portfolio Management System with SSO authentication using Ping Federated Identity Provider and SAML, following hexagonal architecture principles with reactive programming support.

 ## Architecture Overview